The Bluebell Railway's Locomotives

 Although nominally operational, at the present time more work is required to complete the restoration of the locomotive.

-The 09 class of 350 HP diesel-electric shunters were a Southern Region version of the ubiquitous 08 class, geared for slightly higher speeds.
+The 09 class of diesel-electric shunters were a Southern Region version of the ubiquitous 08 class, geared for slightly higher speeds.
 D4106 was built at British Railways' Horwich Works on 13 November 1961.
 It was renumbered as 09018 on 31 December 1973.
-It currently retains HNRC orange and grey livery, but with the lettering removed, since the current priority is the acquisition of a pool of spare parts.
+On the Bluebell it initially retained HNRC orange and grey livery, with the lettering removed, since the priority was the acquisition of a pool of spare parts.

 Sentinel/Rolls-Royce/Thomas Hill 4-w Diesel-Hydraulic loco No.10241